Investigation of diving accidents: Professional diving accidents

 Professional diving on scuba also frequently uses dive computers as dive profile recorders.
 The data logged by the computer can be useful in determining the details of the dive profile and interpreting the sequence of events, particularly where there is no communications recording available.
 Similar, often more detailed information may be recorded by the electronic control system of a rebreather.

-to be expanded

 Commercial diving accidents

 Surface supplied diving usually uses a diver intercom system to provide voice communications between the diver and supervisor, both for management and control of the dive, and for safety, as the supervisor can monitor the condition of the diver by hearing the breathing sounds.
 It is standard procedure for many (possibly most) contractors to record the voice communications of the dive and retain them for at least 24 hours, or longer in the case of an incident.
 These recordings are usually available as evidence in an official investigation.
 Surface supplied divers do not generally carry personal decompression computers, as depth profile is monitored from the surface, and decompression is controlled by the supervisor, who will log changes in depth as and when they occur.